 - Remove the pan of water, lower the heat to 400 F, and bake for another 10-15 minutes.
 The loaf should be a rich golden brown and have an internal temperature of 200 F with a meat thermometer.

 - Allow the loaf to cool on a wire rack for at least 45 minutes before slicing and serving.
 The cooling time allows the bread to finish cooking all the way through.
 Cutting it too soon will give you a gummy interior.

-- This bloomer bread is incredibly versatile, and can be served with sweet or savory toppings.
-Make it into sandwiches, appetizers, bread and butter pudding, or breadcrumbs.
+- This bread is incredibly versatile, and can be served with sweet or savory toppings.
+Make it into sandwiches, appetizers, or breadcrumbs.

-- Store leftover bread in a zip-top bag at room temperature, or freeze for longer storage.
+- Store leftovers in a zip-top bag at room temperature, or freeze for longer storage.